ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 :::

 We found that encoding by multiplying by 2 or 13 was a problem, because these numbers are both factors of 26, the size of the English alphabet.
-In fact, there is also a problem with multiplying by any even number, because all the even numbers have a common factor with 26, namely 2.
+In fact, there is also a problem when you multiply by any even number, because all the even numbers have a common factor with 26, namely 2.

-Here is the rule if you want to encode a message by multiplying: “You can choose to multiply by any number, __as long as the number has no factors in common with the size of the alphabet that you are using.”__
+Here is the rule if you want to encode a message by multiplying: “You can choose to multiply by any number, __as long as the number has no factors in common with the number of letters in the alphabet that you are using.”__

 With this in mind, answer the questions below.